 DATA PROTECTION OFFICER

-DPO role is mandatory under GDPR in these specific cases:
+The role of DPO is mandatory under GDPR in these specific cases:

-- Where the controller or processor’s core activities consist of processing operation which require regular and systematic monitoring of data subjects on large scale;
+- where the core activities of the controller or the processor consist of processing operation which require regular and systematic monitoring of data subjects on large scale;

-All other organisations not being legally obliged may voluntarily designate a DPO.
-GDPR allows to choose whether the functions of Data Protection Officer will be performed by an employee or external expert.
+All other organisations that are not legally obliged may voluntarily designate the DPO.
+The GDPR allows to choose whether the functions of Data Protection Officer will be performed by an employee or external expert.